Supamang2122/Chess-in-C/README.md

 > ~~Nearly~~ fully functional chess created in C ♟

 ## In general
-Using my lack of knowledge and severe brain damage I created 2 player chess that is playable via terminal!
+Using my lack of knowledge and severe brain damage, I created 2 player chess that is playable via terminal!

-Every round each player is asked to write 2 coordinates as an input which represents respectively position of piece that they want to move and its destination: `"a1 h8"`.
+Every round, each player is asked to write 2 coordinates as an input in the form `"src dest"`.

+The `src` field represents the original coordinate of the piece and the `dest` field represents the destination coordinate for that same piece.
+Example input: `"a1 h8"`.

-User input is being analyzed and program decides if it can make the move.
+User input is analyzed and program determines if the move is valid.
 After each move a new state of the chessboard is displayed.
-In case of illegal move/input program asks again for coordinates until it is legal.
+In case of an illegal move/input, the program will ask again for coordinates until a legal move is entered.

 ## How it works?